btkrausen/hashicorp/terraform/Hands-On Labs/Section 06 - Interact with Terraform Modules/05 - Terraform_Module_Registry.md

 ## Task 1: Consuming Modules from the Terraform Module Registry

-In previous labs we begain using modules from the Terraform Public Module Registry, including the auto scaling module.
+In previous labs we began using modules from the Terraform Public Module Registry, including the auto scaling module.
 Let's add an S3 bucket to our configuration using the S3 public module.

 `main.tf`